-I have no affiliation with Oral B (in fact I find the marketing surrounding oral hygiene products questionable) but find their toothbrushes to be perfectly functional and start at a good price point for a child’s toothbrush.
+I have no affiliation with Oral B (in fact I find the marketing surrounding oral hygiene products questionable).
+I just find their toothbrushes to be perfectly functional and start at a good price point for a child’s toothbrush.
 Shaver Shop often has the best deals (about $23 when on sale).

-The Stages range specify ages 5+ years but I started my son at 18 months of age and I can’t really see any reason as to why you shouldn’t be able to use it as soon as it can be tolerated.
+The Stages range specify ages 5+ years but I started my son at 18 months of age.
+You should be able to use it as soon as it’s tolerated.

 Take Home Advice:

 - Start your child on an electric toothbrush, they’re ace